What are Learning Management Systems?

 Discover Learning Designs’ (DLD) focus is on the Instructional Design of engaging, reflective and application-based workplace training programs and training materials.

-Simply put, we work to maximize the effectiveness, efficiency and appeal of
+Simply put, we work to maximise the effectiveness, efficiency and appeal of learning experiences.

 We offer an end-to-end solution that includes consultation for delivery, implementation and evaluation of program effectiveness.
 We can also offer short term contract placements or other flexible engagement models.